- in Nutrition

-Phytonutrients are powerful antioxidants that are indicated by the colors of fruit and vegetables.
-They work synergystically with one another as do vitamins, minerals, and enzymes.
+Phytonutrients are powerful micronutrients which deliver vital antioxidants to detoxify your body.
+They are indicated by the colors of fruit and vegetables, and work synergistically with one another along with other vitamins, minerals, and enzymes.

 The color categories of phytonutrients are red, red-purple (and blue), orange, orange-yellow, yellow-green, green, and white-green.
 Some phytonutrients are found in multiple categories.